-Unfortunately still today we manage our companies based on head count and objectives and measure the company health using accounting methods that glorify inventory on hand.
-For that reasons, we are constantly looking at the wrong metrics which lead us to make drastic cuts in budget, usually starting with people reduction.
-When crisis arrive and budget cuts are on the way people fear about job loss and work everyday with extra stress and concerns.
-Management then grab whatever is available to keep the company alive and usually that involves starting some continuous improvement effort and layoffs.
+Unfortunately still today we manage our companies based on headcount and objectives and measure the company health using accounting methods that glorify inventory on hand.
+For that reasons, we are constantly looking at the wrong metrics which lead us to make drastic cuts in the budget, usually starting with people reduction.
+When the crisis arrives and budget cuts are on the way people fear about job loss and work every day with extra stress and concerns.
+Management then grabs whatever is available to keep the company alive and usually, that involves starting some continuous improvement effort and layoffs.

 Do not start your budget cut exercise by cutting people, look for all sources of waste first.
 If the company decide that a layoff is necessary, be careful with your actions as well as with your words.
 Do not use the words lean and layoffs on the same sentence.
-Sometimes we have too many people and is necessary to cut back on our total manpower, if that is the case; be honest.and tell the employees upfront the real reason.
+Sometimes we have too many people and is necessary to cut back on our total manpower if that is the case; be honest. and tell the employees upfront the real reason.
 But do this only if after thoughtful analysis there is no other option.
-After this, make a committment with your employees that this will be the only time you will have layoffs, and please do not lie about this, say it only if you mean it.
-Respect your employees, respect your committment.
+After this, make a commitment with your employees that this will be the only time you will have layoffs, and please do not lie about this, say it only if you mean it.
+Respect your employees, respect your commitment.